• Skip to primary navigation

 • Pasta - We used linguine, but spaghetti or tagliatelle would both work.
 Pasta shapes would also work, but we find long lengths better.

 • Mushrooms - If you only have one type of mushroom available that will work, but using a mix gives a lot more texture to the dish.
+We like shiitake, mini portobello and chestnut.

 • Tomatoes - A good quality can of tomatoes is a must as cheaper ones can be quite watery.

 • Vegetables - A great dish to sneak some hidden veggies in.
 We used onion, garlic, carrot, celery and leek.
+You could also grate some courgette into it for some hidden vegetables, along with some finely chopped spinach.

-• Herbs - We used Basil and oregano.
+• Herbs - We used basil and oregano.
 Fresh basil is best and remember to chop roughly, rather than tear the leaves.
 Dried oregano is fine.

 • Balsamic vinegar - Brings everything together with a nice rounded flavour.